jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 11, 2024**_
+A news says that users have developed habits to pause streaming subscriptions (Netflix, Disney+ etc.) and return within a year in order to get deals.

 _**November 10, 2024**_
 I changed my digital subscription to WSJ instead of Disney+ because WSJ is more useful to me.